holepunchto/hyperbee/README.md

 Waits until internal state is loaded.

-Use it once before reading `db.version` unless you called any of the other APIs.
+Use it once before reading synchronous properties like `db.version`, unless you called any of the other APIs.

 #### `await db.close()`